BietSoft/brixx.docs/brixx-script/README.md

 ## createRoot(rootElement)

-Creates and returns the Brixx root element node.
+Creates and returns the Brixx root element.
 The Brixx root element is used as a container element to render a Brixx web component.
-If the `rootElement` parameter is not used, an existing Brixx root element is searched for.
-If no root element is found, an HTML `<div>` element with `id='brixx-root'` is inserted at the end of the `<body>` section and returned.

 **Parameters**
-`{Node} [rootElement] (optional)` - the Brixx root element node.
+`{Node} [rootElement] (optional)` - the Brixx root element.
+If the parameter `rootElement` is not specified, an existing Brixx root element is searched for.
+If no root element is found, an HTML `<div>` element with `id='brixx-root'` is inserted at the end of the `<body>` section and returned.

 **Returns**
-`{Node}` - Brixx root element node.
+`{Node}` - Brixx root element.

 **Example**

     const root = Brixx.createRoot(rootElement)

-## .setComponentFolder(folder)
+## .setComponentFolder(folder = 'components')

 Set the Brixx Component folder.
 Brixx web components are usually created and expected in the Brixx component folder.